Oyster restoration project with monitoring sites, Welfleet Harbor. (Google Earth, A. Frankic)

 For more information regarding student activity at the site, view our Wellfleet Oyster Restoration blog by Deniz Bertuna and Jesse Bean

-Our project established an approximately two acre oyster restoration ground at the Duck Creek site in the Wellfleet Harbor (download map) and is expected to provide the following benefits:
+Our project established an approximately two acre oyster restoration ground at the Duck Creek site in the Wellfleet Harbor (download map); we are expecting the following benefits (Frankic Report 2012):

 • potential increase in commercial shellfish value of $1million